wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.7.7 =
+- The plugin will now show the member account expiry date in the login widget (when a user is logged into the site).
+- Added a couple of filters to the plugin.

 = 1.7.6 =
 - Fixed an issue with hiding the admin-bar.
 It will never be shown to non-members.